 At the May 4, 2015 meeting of the Community Services Committee, staff were given direction to draft a Film By-Law and to amend related existing by-laws in order to streamline the permitting system for filming on municipal property.
-These drafts were presented to the Community Services Committee meeting on August 10, 2015, at which point staff received direction to solicit public input on the drafts as per the Notice Policy (By-law 2012-204).
-This was conducted following the plan outlined at that meeting:
+These drafts were presented to the Community Services Committee meeting on August 10, 2015, at which point staff received direction to solicit public input on the drafts as per the Notice Policy

 - A public service announcement (PSA) was distributed to the media regarding the Proposed Draft By-laws, outlining the channels for public input. - This PSA was also shared on the City's social media outlets along with the links to the relevant information on the City's website.
-This resulted in coverage in four local media outlets with three staff interviews. - Paper copies of the input form were circulated to all Citizen Service Centres. - Staff hosted a public meeting at Tom Davies Square on August 17th to present the highlights of the Proposed Draft By-laws and to solicit input.
+This resulted in coverage in four local media outlets with three staff interviews. - Paper copies of the input form were circulated to all Citizen Service Centres. - Electronic copies of the input form were available on the City's website. - Staff hosted a public meeting at Tom Davies Square on August 17th to present the highlights of the Proposed Draft By-laws and to solicit input.
 Invitation details of this meeting were sent to film stakeholders, the Business Improvement Association and through the media to the general public.